Some Days I Struggle Too: Mental Health and the Gym

 • A clear plan so you're not making decisions while overstimulated

 You're allowed to curate your environment.
-You don't have to "tough it out."
+You don't have to 'tough it out.'
+For comprehensive strategies, check out the Sensory-Friendly Fitness resource—it covers everything from clothing choices to equipment modifications.

 4. Use Movement as a Tool, Not a Cure

-Exercise can improve mood, energy, and sleep.
+Exercise can improve mood, energy, and sleep—the mental and physical benefits of being active are real and research-backed.
 But it won't erase trauma, replace therapy, or cure mental health conditions.

 Think of movement as one tool in your mental health kit, alongside rest, medication (if applicable), therapy, journaling, and connection.